gorvk/RPGda0-starter/README.md

 - In root folder create .env file
 - Add variables from env.example in .env file and assign required values from your Auth0 account and preffered DB user and password.
 - Navigate to web folder and create .env file
-- Add variables from env.example in web to .env file and assign required values from your Auth0 account running API url (if it is running locally then it will http://localhost:9090).
+- Add variables from env.example in web to .env file and assign required values from your Auth0 account and running API url (if it is running locally then it will http://localhost:9090).

 ### Steps to run PSQL DB
 - Open new terminal